Aharon Megged: Biography

 Aharon Greenberg (later Megged) was born in Włocławek, Poland.
 In 1926, he immigrated with his parents to Mandate Palestine.
 He grew up in Ra'anana, attending Herzliya high school in Tel Aviv.
-After graduation, he joined a Zionist pioneering youth movement, training at Kibbutz Giv'at Brenner.
+After graduation, he joined a Zionist pioneering youth movement HaMahanot HaOlim, training at Kibbutz Giv'at Brenner.
 He was a member of Kibbutz Sdot Yam for twelve years.
+He left the kibbutz in 1951.

-Megged was married to author Eda Zoritte, with whom he had two children, Ayal Megged, also a writer, and Amos Megged, a lecturer in history at University of Haifa.
+Megged was married to author Eda Zoritte, with whom he had two children.

 Literary career

-Megged was one of the founders of the Masa literary weekly, and served as its editor for fifteen years.
+Megged was one of the founders of the Masa literary weekly, and its editor for fifteen years.
 He worked as a literary editor for the Hebrew newspapers La-merhav and Davar.
 In 1977/78 he was author-in-residence at the Center for Hebrew Studies affiliated with the University of Oxford.
 He made several lecture tours of the United States, and was also author-in-residence at the University of Iowa.
 He published 35 books.

 Megged's plays were performed at Habima, Ha-Ohel and other theaters.
 His books have been translated into numerous languages and published in the United Kingdom, the United States, Argentina, France, and other countries.